Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/basicPropagation.rst

   tudatBundle/matlabInterface/Examples/Seamless/basicPropagation.m

-The first step is to include the source code of the MATLAB Interface to MATLAB's path in the current session so that all the classes needed to set up the simulation can be accessed.
+The first step is to include the source code of the MATLAB Interface into MATLAB's path in the current session so that all the classes needed to set up the simulation can be accessed.
 This is done by writing:

 .. code-block:: matlab